sigmf/SigMF/sigmf-spec.md

 ##### Canonical Extension Namespaces
 This is a list of the canonical extension namespaces defined by SigMF:

+ * `antenna` - Used to describe the antenna(s) used to for the recording.
+ * `modulation` - Defines how to describe modulations used in wireless communications systems.
  * `volatile` - Allows for continously time-varying fields, such as a moving receiver or rotating antenna.
- * `modulation` - Defines how to describe modulations used in wireless communications systems.

 #### Global Object